PsyTeachR/data-skills-v3/book/template.md

 Your first task is to install R and RStudio and we have prepared [a guide for how to do this](https://psyteachr.github.io/RSetGo/) on Windows and Macs.
 Please note that you cannot install R on a Chromebook or a tablet, only a full laptop or desktop computer.
 If you do not have a laptop or desktop, you can use any of the [University computers](https://www.gla.ac.uk/myglasgow/it/studentclusters/) and there is also a [laptop loan scheme](https://www.gla.ac.uk/myglasgow/registry/finance/funds/laptoploan/).
 We also have a guide on how to use R on a university computer.

 If you need help with the installation, or if you'd just feel more confident doing it with someone else in the room, there will be GTA support sessions in week 1 and 2 specifically to help with installation.
-You can also attend office hours (Emily Nordmann and Rebecca Lai in particular are happy to help with this).
+You can also attend office hours with any member of the Level 1 team.

 ::: {.warning data-latex=""}